 —Letter to Susan Owen, 31 October, 1918

-Four days later, and exactly 100 years ago today, Owen would meet his fate in the Sambre-Oise Canal; accounts of the exact nature of his death vary, and none can be seen as reliable.
+Four days later, and exactly 100 years ago today, Wilfred Owen would meet his fate in the Sambre-Oise Canal; accounts of the exact nature of his death vary, and none can be seen as reliable.
 It is certain that he was killed by German machine gun fire, but the exact circumstances are unclear.
-Owen might have faded into obscurity if not for the posthumous efforts by Sassoon to publish his works, and by his brother Harold to publish a biography & collection of letters – albeit heavily edited to remove most traces of his brother’s homosexuality from his legacy.
+Owen might have faded into obscurity if not for the posthumous efforts by Sassoon to publish his works, and by his brother Harold to publish a biography & collection of letters – albeit heavily redacted to remove most traces of his brother’s homosexuality from his legacy.
 In Britain at the time, homosexuality was still seen as deviant, and was a criminal offense – in the not too distant past, Oscar Wilde had been imprisoned for it, which led to his early demise.

-But Owen’s legacy lives on; he is currently second only to Shakespeare in terms of poets read by British pupils, and he’s widely read elsewhere as well, generally named amongst the greatest war poets of all time.
+But Wilfred Owen’s legacy lives on; he is currently second only to Shakespeare in terms of poets read by British pupils, and he’s widely read elsewhere as well, generally named amongst the greatest war poets of all time.
 On Remembrance Day 1985, Owen, Sassoon, Graves, Blunden, and twelve other Great War poets were commemorated in the Poet’s Corner at Westminster Abbey; the inscription on the stone was from Owen’s unpublished preface to what he had planned to be his first monograph had he lived to complete it: “My subject is War, and the pity of War.
 The Poetry is in the pity.”

 For someone who wrote so realistically about the horrors of war that his poetry still resonates with modern soldiers (and non-soldiers); who spent days laying amongst the fragmented body of a friend and comrade; who saw ugly mortality around every corner, and walked in the long shadow of death with every footstep; who convalesced amongst the wounded and the dying and the shell-shocked – for someone like this, Owen was able to conjure a remarkable amount of beauty and grace in his words.